 On my first night in BVI, we stopped for the immigration office.
 It was a gazebo at the marina.
 The office had literally been razed to the ground by the storms.
 The marina used to be a key entry point, shopping & restaurant area.
 That evening there was nobody there.
 The pavements looked like piles of rubble.
 The shops were shut.
 The restaurants closed.

 “The second largest town on BVI, Spanish Town offers numerous shopping possibilities.
 The heart of the town is its Yacht Harbor marina, with many bareboat sailing activities every day.”

 I was sailing in the BVI & once we had passed immigration we headed to see a friend docked at Spanish Town, a bustling & busy marina on Virgin Gorda.
 Except, following the hurricanes, a lot of the boats have been destroyed.
 The yard is full of vessels needing some serious repair work, but the marina empty.
 The bars & restaurants are shut & my friend said it was now like living in a zombie apocalypse.

 It may look like the storm came through yesterday…

 “THE place to stay in the most beautiful place on earth” “Everything about this place is magical” & “A vast waterfront playground”

 In BVI, I sailed with a couple I met in USVI.
-They were desperate to get back to the islands but didn’t have a boat (theirs had been destroyed in the hurricane).
+They were desperate to get back to the islands but their boat had been destroyed in the hurricane.
 I had a boat but didn’t know how to sail.
 It was a match made in heaven!
 They knew the islands very well & I toured around hearing stories of legendary meeting points for the yachties & drunken nights out.
-One of the places was the Bitter End Yacht Club at the top of Virgin Gorda but, as we sailed past, it literally looked like it had been destroyed yesterday.
+One of the places was the Bitter End Yacht Club at the top of Virgin Gorda.
+However, as we sailed past, it literally looked like it had been destroyed yesterday.
 The chalets up the hill were without roofs & the clubhouse looked like a bomb site.
 Tragic.